 - 1 serrano pepper finely chopped (Optional.
 This is a personal preference)

 Note: I cooked the meat in a pressure cooker first for 35 minutes, then removed the meat and skimmed off the broth.
+You can also use you INSTANT POT.

-3. Return the broth and meat back to simmering point and add the carrots and chayotes; cook for about 15 minutes, add the potatoes and keep cooking for 10 more minutes making sure vegetables are still al dente.
-Add the rest of the vegetables and sauce if using, salt to taste and let it simmer until all the vegetables are cook, about 10 more minutes.
+3. Return the broth and meat back to simmering point and add the carrots and chayote; cook for about 15 minutes, add the potatoes and keep cooking for 10 more minutes making sure vegetables are still al dente.
+Add the rest of the vegetables and sauce if using, salt to taste and let it simmer until all the vegetables are cooked about 10 more minutes.
 It is important to cook the vegetables in stages to avoid overcooking some of them.

 4. Serve in a large bowl and garnish with cilantro.
 Place in your table along warm corn tortillas, and lemons wedges.